 R The Statistical Analysis follows the Study Design and clearly describes the statistical procedures used to analyze the data.

-RAny approach used to correct for multiple tests or comparisons is clearly described and referenced including,, e.g. FDR, FWE or post-hoc analyses such as Bonferroni or Tukey’s tests.
+RAny approach used to correct for multiple tests or comparisons is clearly described and referenced including, for example, FDR, FWE or post-hoc analyses such as Bonferroni or Tukey’s tests.

 R Data exclusion criteria are provided.